-Why is a dental X-ray important for animals?
+Why is a dental X-ray important for dogs?

 X-rays of the teeth provide more information about the status of the tooth roots and jaw.
 It is only with a dental X-ray that all damage or changes and their implications can be diagnosed.
 The vet can then see how urgent the need for further treatment is and what measures must be adopted.

 Without a dental X-ray only part of the animal’s tooth is seen.
 The remaining part is located within the jaw, and this is where the most common dental diseases occur.
 This region is inaccessible without a dental X-ray.
 X-rays of the teeth and/or jaw are therefore taken so that a precise conclusion can be drawn about disease.

 How to know if your dog has toothache

 Your dog refuses its food or swallows it hastily without chewing.
 Tilting the head and bad breath can also suggest toothache.

 Toothache in animals can sometimes not be spotted at all.
 Animals often suffer in silence without showing any signs.

 Regular check-ups with the vet are therefore advisable.
 Dental X-ray is used if major damage to the tooth is suspected.